 By Stephen T. Sinatra, M.D., F.A.C.C., F.A.C.N., C.N.S., C.B.T.

-Blood pressure is highly responsive to lifestyle changes, particularly in the early stages where these guidelines are focused.
+Blood pressure is highly responsive to lifestyle changes, particularly in the early stages.
 So even if your numbers are a little on the high side now, you still have a lot of control over your situation.

 The Most Effective Ways to Lower Blood Pressure Naturally